KyrietS/trex/docs/README.md

     SDF
 };
 ```
-* `DEFAULT` - Render the text with the default, grayscale FreeType renderer.
+* `DEFAULT` - Rasterize the text with the default, grayscale FreeType renderer.
-* `SDF` - Render the text with the SDF renderer.
-You will need a shader to render the text properly.
+* `SDF` - rasterize the text with the SDF renderer.
+You will need a fragment shader to display the text properly.

 ## AtlasBitmap
 Represents a bitmap of the atlas.